 Additional copies of the Journal are available from the front desk at a cost of $4 and can be posted for an additional $2.

-Our 2018 publication of the NFHS Bulletin and Journal Collection 1983-2017, complied by Ron Goodhew and Bill Hobbs is available on either CD or USB for $35 plus $5 for postage and packaging.
-This publication contains a copy of every Bulletin, Journal, Newsletter and Members’ Interest Directory published since the inception of the Society commencing in 1983 and concluding in December 2017.
+Our 2018 publication of the NFHS Bulletin and Journal Collection 1983-2017, complied by Ron Goodhew and Bill Hobbs is available as either a CD or USB at a cost of $35 plus $5 for postage and packaging.
+The publication contains a copy of every Bulletin, Journal, Newsletter and Members’ Interest Directory published since the inception of the Society commencing in 1983 and concluding in December 2017.
 A history of each set of publications is included as an insert.

 The Nick Vine Hall Award is presented annually to member societies for the best family history journal or newsletter in Australia and New Zealand.
 The award was introduced by The Australasian Federation of Family History Organisations Inc. (AFFHO) in 2009.
 AFFHO presents this award to encourage its member societies to produce quality journals or newsletters, and also to honour Nick Vine Hall AM.
 There are two categories based on the number of members of a society.
 NFHS enters Category A for societies with less than 500 members.
 The winning society is awarded a plaque and receives $300 and the editor receives a certificate.

-Our first entry in 2009 edited by Ron was runner-up and after that second place, we assessed our content to ensure a local, national and international coverage.
-Since then, every time we have entered in the competition we have won the award.
-Our winning entries have been Journal 200 in 2013, edited by Valerie in 2013 and Journal 209 in 2016 edited by Jane.
+Our first entry in 2009 edited by Ron was runner-up and after that second place, we assessed our content to ensure that our Journal contained local, national and international coverage.
+Since 2009, every time we have entered the competition we have won the award.
+Our winning entries have been Journal 200 in 2013, edited by Valerie and Journal 209 in 2016 edited by Jane.

 The eTeam has been pleased and proud to announce that for the third time, our Journal 221 has been awarded first place in the competition.
 This issue was published in March 2018 and had the theme Newcastle.
 The cover included an image painted by our member Sue.
-If you have our Bulletins and Journals CD or USB that we published last year, you might like to look at our entries.
+If you have our Bulletins and Journals CD or USB that we published in 2018, you might like to take another look at our entries.

-While Ken is now our editor, Jane was the editor responsible for Journal 221.
+While Ken is now our editor, Jane was the editor responsible for producing Journal 221 (cover shown at right).
 She flew to Melbourne to collect the award on behalf of the Society.
 The award was presented at the Victorian Archives at the official opening of National Family History Month (NFHM).

 The presentation was made at the Victorian Archives is at 99 Shiel Street, North Melbourne (also accessible from the free carpark at 112 Macaulay Road) and is the location of the two institutions, the Public Record Office Victoria (PROV) and also the Victorian Office of the National Archives of Australia (NAA).
 This extensive building has a joint reading room and is well worth a visit, especially if you have Victorian ancestors.
 Both online sites have access to considerable information that might save you a trip.